VH-Lab/NDI-matlab/docs/reference/+ndi/+file/navigator.m.md

   If the class has a 'name' property, that property is used.
   Otherwise, 'unknown' is used.

-Help for ndi.file.navigator/epochsetname is inherited from superclass NDI.EPOCH.EPOCHSET
+Help for ndi.file.navigator/epochsetname is inherited from superclass ndi.epoch.epochset
 ```

 ---